Aakash Re-NEET 2026 Batch

 Terminal velocity: $v_t = \frac{2r^2 (\rho - \sigma) g}{9\eta}$

-The NEET 2026 Chemistry Formula Sheet combines all essential equations from the high-weightage chemistry chapters.
-Most scoring topics from chapters such as Solutions, Thermodynamics, Electrochemistry, and Chemical Kinetics are included based on NEET PYQs.
+The NEET 2026 Chemistry Formula Sheet covers all essential formula-driven concepts from Physical Chemistry and selected high-weightage chemistry chapters, including Electrochemistry, Thermodynamics, Equilibrium, Solutions, and Chemical Kinetics.
 For last‑minute NEET 2026 preparation, this formula sheet serves as a reliable reference to maximise scoring potential in the Chemistry section.
+Ass this structured formula resource helps aspirants improve speed and reduce errors.

 Cell potential: $E^\circ_{\text{cell}} = E^\circ_c - E^\circ_a$